If you’ve ever had to schedule calls and meetings for your business, you’ve undoubtedly experienced some friction along the way — as we all have.

-I saw that you are interested to find out more about (your product/service).
+“I saw that you are interested to find out more about (your product/service).
 Let’s schedule a chat to talk more about your needs.
-Here’s my availability (insert scheduling link) so we can reach you as soon as possible.
+Here’s my availability (insert scheduling link) so we can reach you as soon as possible.”

-Hey (first name), how’s everything coming along with (your product/service)?
-I’d love to help more, you can book a call with me through my link (insert scheduling link).
+“Hey (first name), how’s everything coming along with (your product/service)?
+I’d love to help more, you can book a call with me through my link (insert scheduling link).”

-Hi (first name), thank you for your interest in (job position) with (company).
+“Hi (first name), thank you for your interest in (job position) with (company).
 I’d like to learn more about your background, experience, and qualification through a short phone conversation.

-Please book a time slot here (insert scheduling link) and let me know any questions you have beforehand so that I can prepare.
+Please book a time slot here (insert scheduling link) and let me know any questions you have beforehand so that I can prepare.”

-Hi (first name), it would be great to chat further when we meet at (insert event).
+“Hi (first name), it would be great to chat further when we meet at (insert event).
 Shall we schedule a fixed time to chat on the first day?

-Adding in your scheduling link in your email signature works wonders in providing a super-easy way for your prospects to book a call with you, especially when doing sales.
+Adding your scheduling link in your email signature works wonders in providing a super-easy way for your prospects to book a call with you, especially when doing sales.

 This is slightly more uncommon, but seeing a QR code on business cards really helps you stand out from the tons of name cards collected at a trade show or event that you were at last month!

 I hope this helped provide you with more inspiration for using your scheduling link in a flexible manner.
-Customize your link, tailor your messaging and start booking meetings with a different scheduling experience!
+Customize your link, tailor your messaging, and start booking meetings with a different scheduling experience!